 I do not recall experiencing significant relief drinking these teas, however.
 My silent acceptance of hot flashes became a part of an underlying imbalance in my health that began with my hormones.
 Even with some distance today, I know little about my hormonal health because general practitioners do not incorporate this knowledge into their treatments.

 So now you know what kind of flasher I was.
-I was a refugee from personal terrorism.
 Like a lot of women I understood hot flashes to be a common symptom we experience leading up to, and during the early stages of the menopausal transition.
 But I now know not everyone will develop hot flashes.

 NOTICE: KINDRA DOES NOT PROVIDE MEDICAL OR HEALTH CARE ADVICE.
 OUR EMPLOYEES AND OTHER REPRESENTATIVES ARE NOT PHYSICIANS OR HEALTH CARE CLINICIANS.
 YOU SHOULD CONSULT YOUR PERSONAL PHYSICIAN FOR ANY MEDICAL AND/OR OTHER HEALTH CARE ADVICE BEFORE ACTING ON ANY INFORMATION PROVIDED BY KINDRA OR ANY OTHER SOURCE.